 Early Humans

 Biological anthropology studies everything from our human origins to how skeletal structures changed based on influencing factors such as environment, disease, occupation.
-This exhibit only goes back in Hominin history 5 million years and shows both cranial and post-cranial differences between early hominins and Homo Sapiens/humans.
+This exhibit only goes back in hominin history 5 million years and shows both cranial and post-cranial differences between early hominins and Homo sapiens/humans.
 We also highlight the earliest known tools and the development of the early human toolkit through the Upper Paleolithic advent of cultural materials in the archaeological record.

 Sedalia point from Missouri.